-Delaware surface water quality criteria indicate that, in freshwaters, no human induced increase of the daily maximum temperature above 86°F (30.0 °C) shall be allowed and in marine waters the maximum human induced temperature is 87 °F (30.6 °C).
-Stations for which two or more sampling events are above the criteria and whose segments receive thermal discharges would be deemed not in support of the aquatic life use.
-There are no Delaware waters receiving thermal discharges currently.
+Delaware surface water quality criteria indicate that, in freshwaters, no human induced increase of the daily maximum temperature above 86 degrees F (30.0 degrees C) shall be allowed and in marine waters the maximum human induced temperature is 87 degrees F (30.6 degrees C).
+Stations for which two or more sampling events are above the criteria and whose assessment units receive thermal discharges will be deemed not in support of the aquatic life use.
+There are no such assessment units receiving thermal discharges.